Minijump/Squirrel/README.md

 __The pipeline:__

 Every time you perform an action on a table, it is stored in the pipeline.
-The pipeline page provides an overview of these actions, allowing you to reorder them, edit the Python code executed by the actions, or delete them.
+The pipeline page provides an overview of these actions, allowing you to reorder, edit, or delete them.

 ![Pipeline Page](app/utils/templates/static/img/pipeline.png)